saicumbulam/System-Design/ddis/Reliability Scalability and Maintainability.md

 ## Hardware Faults
 - Dealing with hardware faults is to add redundancy to the individual hardware components so that if one fails, it can be replaced.
 RAID configuration.
-- As data volumes and applications computing demands have increased, there's been a shift towards using software fault-tolerance techniques in preference or in addition to hardware redundancy.
 - An advantage of these software fault-tolerant systems is that: For a single server system, it requires planned downtime if the machine needs to be rebooted (e.g. to apply operating system security patches).
 However for a system that can tolerate machine failure, it can be patched one node at a time (without downtime of the entire system - a rolling upgrade)

 ## Software Errors